Lucssiano/Games-of-Lucho/README.md

-# ---Project in which you can find two games , one called "Trivia" and the other one "4 FOTOS 1 PALABRA" (4 PICTURES 1 WORD)---
+# Project in which you can find two games , one called "Trivia" and the other one "4 FOTOS 1 PALABRA" (4 PICTURES 1 WORD)

 - The game "Trivia" it's about a simple game in which the user has to answer 10 questions about different themes (Geography, Art, Sports, Science and History).